vanburencountymi-digital-information/airtable-directory/readme.md

 - Individual employee profile pages
 - Searchable staff directories

 Staff members without the Public field checked (or with it unchecked) will be completely hidden from all public-facing directory displays.
-This gives department heads full control over their staff's public visibility.
+Additionally, non-public staff members will not have individual profile page URLs generated, ensuring they cannot be accessed even if someone tries to guess the URL pattern.
+This gives department heads full control over their staff's public visibility and ensures complete privacy for non-public staff.

 = What happens if I don't have a Public field? =